-This entire summary conceals the meandering behavior!
+This summary conceals the meandering behavior!

-If you only saw this output, you wouldn’t be able to recover the sequential dependence that is such a dominant feature of the time series plot.
+If you only saw this summary, you wouldn’t be able to recover the sequential dependence that is such a dominant feature of the time series plot.

+What does a histogram suggest to estimate the next value?
+Its accuracy?

-As a summary of the variation, a histogram is misleading.
+As a summary of the variation in a time series, a histogram is misleading if the time series has a trending pattern.
 This histogram does not distinguish between a plot of the data without patterns like that on pp. 2-13 (after scrambling the order) and the smooth, meandering patterns seen in the sequence plot of the returns on pp. 2-12.

-Letting pt denote the price of GM at time t, a different perspective is obtained by focusing on the successive daily relative changes or net returns (BBS, pp. 26-27).
+Letting pt denote the price of Microsoft at time t, a different perspective is obtained by focusing on the successive daily relative changes or returns (BBS, pp. 26-27).

-The time series plot of RelChange looks much more like a sequence of independent draws from a population.
-The meandering pattern has disappeared.
+The time series plot of Returns looks much more like a sequence of independent draws from a population.
+The meandering pattern disappears, and we instead see the huge increase in volatility (variation) in 2008 and several conspicuous outliers.